Meetings

 Productivity: Meetings, especially when poorly managed or unnecessary, can lead to substantial productivity losses.
 Employees often find themselves engaged in meetings that may not require their presence, detracting from time that could be spent on productive tasks.

-Employee Satisfaction: The frequency and nature of meetings can also affect employee morale and engagement.
+Employee Satisfaction: The frequency of meetings and their nature can also affect employee morale and engagement.
 Excessive or ineffective meetings can lead to frustration and a sense of wasted time, which, in turn, impacts overall job satisfaction and engagement levels.

 Meeting review feedback with star ratings